NREL/OpenStudio-ERI/docs/source/software_connection.rst

 The efficiency of the clothes dryer can either be entered as a ``CombinedEnergyFactor`` or an ``EnergyFactor``.

 ``IsSharedAppliance`` must also be provided.
-If set to true, indicating that the appliance is in a shared laundry room that serves multiple units, ``extension/RatioOfDwellingUnitsToSharedClothesDryers`` must be provided.
+If set to true, indicating that the appliance is in a shared laundry room that serves multiple units, ``NumberofUnits`` and ``NumberofUnitsServed`` must be provided to calculate the ratio of dwelling units to shared clothes dryers.

 HPXML Dishwasher
 ****************